USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 ### Using modules with `include`

 **Concept:**
-As pipelines grow, copying every process into one file becomes hard to maintain.
+As pipelines grow, keeping all of your processes in one file becomes hard to maintain.
 Nextflow lets you move processes into separate **module** files and bring them into the main workflow with the `include` statement.
 The workflow script then focuses on *how processes connect*, while each module file defines *what a single process does*.
 This makes code reusable, easier to read, and easier to test.

 #### Execution
   * **Create the module directory and files:**